 BASIC PHOTOGRAPHY SPRING 2021

 Class meets Mon.
 2:30 – 5:15pm

 JO305 is a basic digital photo course that covers camera operation, image processing, image tagging, and publishing.
 Most assignments will be processed in black and white.
 Color is introduced later in the course.
 We will also cover the basics of file management and creating a photo portfolio.

-The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash for DSLR or fill light, night photography, color, photographing an environmental portrait, shooting a selfie, producing a five-picture photo essay and creating an Adobe Portfolio.
+The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash for DSLR, night photography, silhouette, color, photographing an environmental portrait, shooting a selfie, producing a five-picture photo essay and creating an Adobe Portfolio.

-JO305 covers the basics of Lightroom and Adobe Portfolio.
+JO305 covers the basics of Lightroom.
+Classic and CC, and Adobe Portfolio.
 We will also cover digital hygiene, nondestructive editing, color correction, image toning, sharpening, tagging, caption writing and understanding resolution.